 When the tail is completely wet, shampoo and rinse thoroughly.
 Squeeze out excess water with your hands and swing the tail gently to remove any remaining water.
 If you want to apply conditioner to the bottom of the tail you can do so and rinse it thoroughly.
 Do not apply it to the top as it will give it a 'fly away' look.
 While the tail is still damp apply a tail bandage.

 Washing the Feet

-It is not advised that you wash your horse's feet too often as over exposure to moisture is not good for them.
+Do not wash your horse's feet too often as overexposure to moisture is not good for them.
 Sometimes, however, it is necessary to remove excess mud.
 Use the water brush dipped in warm water.
 Using the thumb on your hand, that is holding up the foot, press it into the hollow of the heel to prevent water from seeping in there.
-If you need to the in winter or if they are likely to be wet regularly smear petroleum jelly onto the heel to help prevent cracked heels or scratches.
+If your horse's feet need to be washed in winter or if they are likely to be wet regularly smear petroleum jelly onto the heel to help prevent cracked heels or scratches.

 Washing a Horse

 If you really must wash your horse make sure it is on a warm day when he won't become chilled.
 Start with the mane and work down one side.
 Wet, wash, rinse, and use the sweat scraper as you go.
 Do not allow him to stand completely wet or allow the shampoo to dry on his skin.
 Finish with his tail.
 Be sure to offer extra protection until the natural oils return.